lapsusgroup3301-oss/Gemini-thumbnail-Reviewer/README.md

 ## Test Thumbnails

-A `eval_thumbnails/` folder is included at the project root.
+A `eval_thumbnails/` folder is included for quick evaluation.
-It contains PNG and JPG thumbnail examples that can be used to quickly test the reviewer without uploading your own images.

-You can upload any file from that folder through the Streamlit interface to confirm that the system works correctly.
+You can upload these directly in the Streamlit UI to verify that the pipeline works correctly end-to-end.

 ---